mikanikkila/dotplan/README.md

 ![dotplan logo](src/assets/dotplan_logo.png)

-# dotplan - CONCEPT RELEASE 🧠
+# dotplan (ALPHA) 🧠

 > Persistent memory and decision tracking for AI coding assistants

 **dotplan** gives AI assistants a **schematic memory** that persists across sessions.
-It creates a structured model of your project; tracking architectural decisions, patterns, and constraints keeping the developemnt on-track.
+It creates a structured model of your project; tracking architectural decisions, patterns, and constraints keeping the development on-track.

 ## Table of Contents